kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 to figure out what is going wrong.

 The lack of error callbacks in the synchronous world makes dealing with problems trickier than they should be.
-If we add the general complexity debugging worker code, you'll be frustrated in no time.
-One thing that can make life easier is to wrap all of your relevant worker code in a try/catch.
+If we add the general complexity of debugging Web Worker code, you'll be frustrated in no time.
+One thing that can make life easier is to wrap all of your relevant Worker code in a try/catch.
 Then, if any errors occur, forward the error to the main app using `postMessage()`:

     function onError(e) {